 q)L1:(1;2;3) q)L2:("z";"a";"p";"h";"o";"d") q)L3:((1; 2; 3); (`1; "2"; 3); 4.4)

 The number of items in a list is its count.
-You obtain the count of a list by asking for it with the monadic function
+You obtain the count of a list by asking for it with the unary function

 q)count (1; 2; 3) 3 q)count L1 _

-This is our first encounter with a q function (or operator), which we will learn about in Chapters 4 and 5.
+This is our first encounter with a q function (or keyword), which we will learn about in Chapters 4 and 5.
 For now, we need only understand that

 count returns a long equal to the number of items in the list to its right.